mitoclub/mtdna-192component-mutspec-chordata/README.md

 In this project, we use 2,591 chordata species with the CytB mitochondrial gene from the [NeMu pipeline](https://nemu-pipeline.com).
 We plot a 192-component mutational spectrum to identify the main factors driving mutagenesis in mitochondrial DNA in chordata species.

+## Repository details TODO

+- `./data/` tables with mutaitonal spectra of chordates and cancers, additional tables.
+- `./notebooks/` all performed analyses on python and R
+- `./pictures/` all picutres obtained during performed analyses
+- `./scripts/` all used scripts for specific data processing during analyses
+- `./ToPaper/` figures used in the paper

+See more details in each folder

 ## Main authors

 * Dmitrii Iliushchenko